minh-le1710/CAN-MCP2515/README.md

 # CAN
-CAN 2 nodes transmit temperature data
+Simple CAN 2 nodes transmit temperature data